In-network Computation for Large-scale Federated Learning over Wireless Edge Networks: Introduction

 \item Optimize the joint routing and resource allocation for MUs and ENs under the proposed architecture, thereby minimizing FL training time of the whole network.
 We show that the resulting mixed integer non-linear programming problem is NP-hard then propose an effective solution based on randomized rounding techniques.
 Simulations show that the proposed solution can achieve more than 99$\%$ of the optimal solution.

 \end{enumerate}

 The rest of the paper is organized as follows.
+In Section \ref{section:related_work}, we present the related works.
 The system model is introduced in Section \ref{section:sys_model}.
 Then, the user scheduling mechanism is proposed in Section \ref{sec:user_shed}.
 Section \ref{sec:ina} presents our in-network aggregation process.
 Next, we formulate the network routing and resource allocation frameworks in Section \ref{section:problem_for}, and propose our solution in Section \ref{section:solution}.
 We then present the numerical results in Section \ref{section:numerical} and final conclusions are drawn in Section \ref{section:conclusion}.